efou/Once-upon-a-time/documentation/intro.md

 Want_to_read list: It is the list that users can create with books they want to read later.

+**Term 4**

+User priority: The importance of each requirement of the system for the user.

+**Term 5**

+Technical priority: The importance of each requirement of the system regarding the technical implementation.
 **Term 8**

 Users DB: It is an organized collection of data of users who are registered in the system, such as each user's username, password, uploads, downloads, reviwes and ratings.